collective/collective.recipe.solrinstance/README.rst

     very large documents to Solr.
 May be the case if Solr is indexing binaries extracted from request.

+directoryFactory
+    Solr4 allows for different directoryFactories:
+    solr.StandardDirectoryFactory, solr.MMapDirectoryFactory,
+    solr.NIOFSDirectoryFactory, solr.SimpleFSDirectoryFactory,
+    sorl.RAMDirectoryFactory or solr.NRTCachingDirectoryFactory.
+    The default is: solr.NRTCachingDirectoryFactory
+    If you are running a solr-instance for unit-testing of an application it could be useful to use solr.RAMDirectoryFactory.

 additional-solrconfig
     Optional additional configuration to be included inside the ``solrconfig.xml``.
 For instance, ``<requestHandler />`` directives.